sshephard2/skewed-modelling/README.md

 * Build the applications on Microsoft Azure
 * Use an Azure Storage Queue for the shared queue
-* Use MongoDB for the distributed database
+* Use Cassandra for the distributed database
-* Develop in Java
+* Develop in AngularJS and Java Spring

 ## Plan outline